riyamehere/Book-Search-Hub-A-central-place-to-explore-and-search-for-books-/README.md

 This application is built using [React](https://github.com/facebook/react) and JavaScript with [Vite](https://github.com/vitejs/vite).

+A web application that allows users to browse books by category, search for books, and use infinite scrolling to load more books dynamically.

+## 🚀 Features

+### 🔍 Category-Based Book Listing
+- Users can select a category from the home screen.
+- Fetches and displays books related to the selected category.

+### 🔎 Search Functionality
+- Users can search for books within the selected category.
+- Implements **debounced search** (300ms delay) to reduce API calls.

+### 🔄 Infinite Scrolling
+- Uses **Intersection Observer** to detect when the last book element is visible.
+- Automatically fetches more books when scrolling reaches the end.
+- API calls are **throttled (1 second)** to prevent excessive requests.

+### ⚡ Optimized API Calls
+- Uses **throttle (lodash)** to limit API requests.
+- Stops making requests when no more books are available (`hasMore`).

+### 🔧 State Management with React Hooks
+- `useState` for managing books, search input, selected category, and pagination.
+- `useEffect` for fetching books on category change and search input.

+### 📌 Dynamic Page Rendering
+- **HomeView**: Displays a list of book categories.
+- **CategoryView**: Displays books and handles search & infinite scrolling.

+### 🌐 Environment-Based API Configuration
+- Uses **Vite environment variables (`VITE_BASE_URL`)** for API requests.

 ## Installation and Project Run
+1. Clone the repository and cd to the project directory.

-1. Use *npm i* command to install all the required packages.
+2. Use *npm i* command to install all the required packages.
-2. Use *npm run dev* to run the app in the development mode.
+3. Use *npm run dev* to run the app in the development mode.

 *Note* : You don't need to install anything seperately.